 Take an iconic orchestra, a famous venue, and a world-class conductor, then put them all together and what do you get?
 Probably not tickets (actually, you *can* get tickets with a bit of luck).
 No, it’s Waltz time with a capital W at the legendary New Year’s Concert in Vienna.

-- Hugely popular annual concert by the Wiener Philharmoniker at the Musikverein
+- Annual concert by the Wiener Philharmoniker

-- Tickets allocated through an online lottery early in the year
+- Tickets allocated through an online lottery

-- Christian Thielemann conducts in 2024
+- Yannick Nézet-Séguin conducts in 2026

 - See also: